-We invite you to view the newly completed 2015 Water Quality Report.
+We invite you to view the 2018 Water Quality Monitoring Report.

 Since 2009 West Multnomah SWCD has been monitoring streams in the rural Tualatin Mountains (“West Hills”).
 The Water Quality Monitoring Program is intended to guide the strategic planning of WMSWCD while continuing to inform our restoration work and the story of how these watersheds are faring through time.
 The selection of the focus or “study area” has been driven by a lack of existing data (prior to 2009), finding salmon in McCarthy Creek, and the emphasis of these watersheds in the WMSWCD strategic plan.

 Water quality data for perennial streams flowing out of the Tualatin Mountains is quite limited.
 Streams located within the City of Portland are often monitored by the Bureau of Environmental Services while streams on the south side of the Tualatin Mountains, which eventually flow into the Tualatin River, are monitored by Clean Water Services.
 However, the quality of streams in the rural areas of the Tualatin Mountains, which flow north into the Multnomah Channel, is poorly understood.

 While none of the creeks in the study area have been identified through the Oregon Department of Environmental Quality’s “303d” program, mainly due the relatively small size of the watersheds, questions have remained about the status of these creeks.
 Inadequate riparian areas and upland land uses (forestry and agriculture) are expected to impact water quality, however the magnitude is unknown.